Skip to content

 Working with Lambda Functions in Stelvio

-Stelvio provides an easy way to create and configure AWS Lambda functions.
-In this guide, we'll explore how to organize your Lambda functions and manage their dependencies.
+Stelvio simplifies AWS Lambda function creation and configuration by automating packaging, dependency management, and secure resource linking, letting you focus on your function's logic.
+In this guide, we'll explore how to organize your Lambda functions and manage their dependencies using Stelvio.

 When creating Lambda functions in Stelvio, you have two main approaches for organizing your code: